 Jaba is an outer part of the temple where there are Wantilan and a pool with beautiful fishes.
 Wantilan is a Balinese pavilion where local community usually hold traditional dance performance and have a meeting.
 While, the pool is located in the west of the pavilion for a decoration.

 Jaba Tengah is a middle part of the temple where there are holy garden with pools, which one of them has a shape of rectangular (20 meters x 10 meters) and a main spring.

 The water of the spring flows through 26 pancoran (showers) to lower bathing pool.
-4 showers in the west line up from the north to the south while 22 others line up from west to south.
+4 showers in the west line up from the north to the south while 22 others line up from west to east.

 By the local company, the showers are divided into several types, namely: pancoran penglukatan, pancoran pebersihan, pancoran sudamala, pancoran panglebur gering, and pancoran panegtegan.